holhar/websocketlivestream/README.md

 * argument 1 states if the server runs locally (for fast testing purposes) or in the cdn network; the argument must be 'local' or 'network'.
 * argument 2 states which server to start and must be 'ingress', 'intermediate' or 'edge'.
 * argument 3 must be '1', '2', '3' or '4' and tells which instance number to start (see **src/config.js**).

+The other three script are mainly there for convenience purposes and should be pretty self-explanatory.